Lisbon revisited (updated April 2024)

 http://tabernamoderna.com/

 This restaurant is located downtown between the river and Alfama and a few steps away from the beautiful Casa dos Bicos.
 Therefore, if you have trouble finding it just ask any passer-by for this reference point.
 The place remains just as enchanting as it was when it first opened up years ago housing the first gin bar in town: the Lisbonita Gin Bar.
 The food here is a wonderful combination of home-style Portuguese/Spanish dishes most of them to be shared which provides for an informal, good food experience.
 If you are a fan of black cuttlefish ink risotto it is certainly one of their popular dishes.
 It will have you scraping the last bits off the bottom of the pan.
 The eel and spicy shrimp dish is also an interesting choice, but if you prefer meat go for duck or the black pork (plumas).
 I’ve never had a bad foodie moment in this cosy, laid back joint.
 The service is equally friendly and professional.
-Although wine trumps all other liquids for me at this place I will give in to gin which is always perfectly served.
+Besides the usual wine card you can also accompany your meal with an expertly prepared gin.
 Charming place with a casual vibe.
 I have it on speed dial.

 O CANTINHO DO AVILLEZ